Plan of Operation and Mid-Plan Reviews

 Upcoming Meetings

-Discussion and Consideration of Action on Approval of Draft 2025 Plan of Operation (CAWCD Board Meeting)
+Discussion and Board Consideration to Approve the CAGRD 2025 Plan of Operation

 2015 Plan of Operation